Ministry-of-Silly-Scripts/codewars-js-XO/NOTES.md

 - it should return false for input equal to "xxo" ✅
 - it should return true for input equal to "xxoo" ✅
 - it should return true for input equal to "ooxXm" ✅

+# Pomodoro 2 🍅:

+- it should return true for input equal to "zpzpzpp" ✅